elves/elvish/website/learn/tour.md

 ## Navigation mode

-Press <span class="key">Ctrl-N</span> to start the builtin filesystem navigator, or **navigation mode**.
+Press <kbd>Ctrl-N</kbd> to start the builtin filesystem navigator, or **navigation mode**.

 @ttyshot tour/navigation

 Unlike other modes, the cursor stays in the main buffer in navigation mode.
 This allows you to continue typing commands; while doing that, you can press
-<span class="key">Enter</span> to insert the selected filename.
-You can also
+<kbd>Enter</kbd> to insert the selected filename.
+You can also press
-press <span class="key">Alt-Enter</span> to insert the filename without exiting navigation mode; this is useful when you want to insert multiple filenames.
+<kbd>Alt-Enter</kbd> to insert the filename without exiting navigation mode;
+this is useful when you want to insert multiple filenames.

 ## Startup script